Due to the pandemic, this service is temporarily not available

 Fascia is typically the cause of soreness, more than you may expect.
 They can adhere together and create an intense sensation.
 So in this treatment, the focus is on breaking up the adhesion.

 One way you are able to tell if it’s fascia that is bothering you is when you press into the area and you feel and hear “crunchies”.
 Our goal is to break up those “crunchies” and free up the fascia, which then frees up the surrounding muscles.

 This treatment is also ideal for those who play sports or does any kind of repetitive movement throughout the day.

 Other Useful Information

-As mentioned above, Swedish massage can affect the lymphatic system.
-Please let us know if you have known lymphatic issues, had lymph nodes removed, or were diagnosed with cancer.
-Please let us know if you are currently in treatment or have been out of treatment for less than 3 months; it is important your therapist is aware of this.
-It is not to say that you cannot have a massage.
+Just like with Swedish massage, Deep Tissue can affect the lymphatic system.
+If you have known lymphatic issues, had lymph nodes removed; have been diagnosed with cancer and are currently in treatment, or have been out of treatment for less than 3 months; it is important to let your therapist know.

 COVID, Cold, Flu, or other Types of Virus

 If you have active COVID, a cold, the flu, or strep throat (or the like), it is preferable for you to wait until you get better before having your massage.
 This protects you, the therapist, and other clients.